7h3rAm/7h3rAm.github.io/_posts/flareon2014-15.md

 ![image](/static/files/flareon2014-c1-ilspy-btndecode.png)

 This method is the callback for the `OnClick` eventhandler of the `DECODE!` button we saw on the UI.
-Interestingly it has some loops that mangle bits and and update the message with the resulting encoded text.
+Interestingly it has some loops that mangle bits and update the message with the resulting encoded text.
 The source message is loaded from a resource object called `dat_secret`.
 You can save this object as a binary blob to a local file for further analysis:

 ![image](/static/files/flareon2014-c1-ilspy-datsecret-save.png)